wtfaremyinitials/jxa/README.md

 > Access OS X JavaScript for Automation APIs directly in node

 Similar to the [osa](https://www.npmjs.com/package/osa) module, but with a slightly easier API.
-If you're building a library, the osa module is better suited as it does not require harmony proxies.
+If you're building a library, the osa module is better suited as it's calls are not synchronous.

 ## Usage